XPhyro/scripts/README.md

   compatible with other Unixes and Unix-likes.
 - All scripts are only tested on Linux.
 - C and C++ code are only tested with GCC, but should be compatible with any POSIX-complete compiler.
-Some scripts use widely implemented GNU extensions.
+Some scripts use widely implemented GNU/LLVM extensions.

 ## Related
 - You can find my gpup management scripts